JesusAs2019/hangman/README.md

 [ACKNOWLEDGEMENT](#ACKNOWLEDGEMENT)

 My gratitude to the AiCore engineers support team for their dedicated support and guidance.
-Thay continuously provided assistance and was always willing and passionate to help in any way they could all over the project.
+They continuously provided assistance and was always willing and passionate to help in any way as they could all over the project.